AdarshVMore/Students-Community-Platform/README.md

 # Students-Community-Platform

-No distraction and 100% Productivity for College Students
+0% distraction 100% Productivity for College Students

-#DISCORD + EDX + QUORA + LINKEDIN + UPWORK + OLX = Students community platform
+# DISCORD + EDX + QUORA + LINKEDIN + UPWORK + OLX = Students community platform

 This is a platform where students of every college can connect ,
                                                        talk ,